On a small cancellation theorem of Gromov: Statement and discussion

 The group obtained is not always non-elementary: for example, if there are three generators $a,b,c$ and the graph consists in two points joined by three edges bearing $a$, $b$ and $c$ respectively, one obtains the presentation $\presgroup{a,b,c}{a=b=c}$ which defines $\Z$.
 However, since the cohomological dimension is at most $2$, it is easy to check (computing the Euler characteristic) that if the rank of the fundamental group of $\Gamma$ is greater than the number of generators, then $G$ is non-elementary.

-This theorem is not stated explicitly in~\cite{Gro2} in the form we give but using a much more abstract formalism of ``rotation families of groups''.
+This theorem is not stated explicitly in~\cite{G3} in the form we give but using a much more abstract and more powerful formalism of ``rotation families of groups'' (\cite{G3}, section~2).
 In the vocabulary thereof, the case presented here is when this rotation family contains only one subgroup of the free group (and its conjugates), namely the one generated by the words read on cycles of the graph with some base point; the corresponding ``invariant line'' $U$ is the universal cover of the labelled graph $\Gamma$ (viewed embedded in the Cayley graph of the free group).
-Reducedness of the labelling ensures quasi-convexity.
+Reducedness of the labelling ensures convexity.

+Elements for a proof of the theorem for very small values of $\Lambda/g$ (instead of $\Lambda/g<1/6$) using geometric rather than combinatorial tools, can be found in~\cite{G2} (see also~\cite{G3}, p.~88).

-In~\cite{Gro2}, this theorem is applied to a random labelling (or rather a variant of this theorem given below, in which reducedness is replaced with quasi-geodesi\-city).
-It is not difficult, using for example the techniques described in~\cite{Oll}, to check that a random labelling satifies the small cancellation and quasi-geodesi\-city assumptions.
+In~\cite{G3}, this theorem is applied to a random labelling (or rather a variant, Theorem~\ref{thm:variantmain} below, in which reducedness is replaced with quasi-geodesi\-city).
+It is not difficult, using for example the techniques described in~\cite{O}, to check that a random labelling satisfies the small cancellation and quasi-geodesi\-city assumptions.

+\paragraph{Acknowledgements.} I would like to thank Thomas Delzant for having brought the problem to my attention and for very careful reading, Étienne Ghys, Pierre Pansu and Alain Valette for helpful discussions and comments on the manuscript, and Mikhail Ostrovskii for pointing out an error in an earlier version of the proof of the isometric embedding property.